 There is currently no market through which the Subordinate Voting Shares can be sold and there can be no assurance that any active public trading market will develop.
+Listing of the Subordinate Voting Shares is not expected to occur until approximately 30 days following the closing of the Acquisition.
 If an active public market for the Subordinate Voting Shares does not develop, the liquidity of the Subordinate Voting Shares will be limited.
 Various factors including our financial results and the financial results of our competitors and general economic conditions could cause significant fluctuations in the price and trading volume of the Subordinate Voting Shares.